papaya0712/quantybt/README.md

    Naive 1/n allocation model for aggregated strategy returns, ideal for small portfolios < 5 strategies.
 Computes CVaR on global and rolling basis

 - **Hierarchical Risk Parity**
-   allocation algorithm that Clusters strategies based on statistical distance and recursively allocates risk to reduce overexposure to correlated groups.
+   allocation algorithm that clusters strategies based on statistical distance and recursively allocates risk to reduce overexposure to correlated groups.

 - **Portfolio Optimizer (Planned)**
   usefull/needed with growing portfolio. will be Bayesian Portfolio Optimization probably